What Is a Comma Splice?

 Occasionally, Comma Splices Are OK

-Finally, now that I’ve showed you a bunch of ways to get rid of a comma splice, I should also tell you that occasionally, in rare specific cases, they are also OK.
+Finally, now that I’ve shown you a bunch of ways to get rid of a comma splice, I should also tell you that occasionally, in rare specific cases, they are also OK.
 Yes, I just said comma splices are allowed in some cases.
 For example, the authors of the grammar handbook Things Your Grammar Never Told You say it is acceptable to use commas to join very short sentences that are exactly parallel: I came, I saw, I conquered.
 You’ll find similar advice in The Elements of Style, but also remember these kinds of sentences don’t come up in real life very often.

 Comma Splice Summary